teambit/docs/docs/getting-started/05-choose-dev-env.md

 A single workspace may use multiple environments to handle its different types of components.
 The above section demonstrates how to apply the React environment to all components in the workspace, using the `*` selector, inside the [variants](docs/variants/overview) field.

-To learn more about the React environment -  how to use it and extend it, [click here](http://localhost:3000/docs/react/overview)
+To learn more about the React environment -  how to use it and extend it, [see here](http://localhost:3000/docs/react/overview)